-Plane Stress, Concrete, Reinforcement, Cracking
+Plane Stress, Concrete, Reinforcement, Cracking, Fibres

 Nonlinear plane stress analysis of a reinforced concrete beam.
-The dimensions of the beam are as follows:
+The beam dimensions are as follows:

 Total Length 1800 mm

 Effective Length 1680 mm

 Span 840 mm

 Depth 80 mm

+Effective depth 72.5 mm

 Breadth 60 mm

-Reinforcement is provided at the upper and lower faces of the beam with an average cover of 3 mm.
-Both the upper and lower reinforcement arrangements consist of 4 bars with a total cross-sectional area of 50.4 sq.mm.
+Longitudinal reinforcement is provided continuously at the upper and lower faces of the beam with an average cover of 3 mm.
+The average effective depth to the tensile reinforcement in either hogging or sagging section is 72.5 mm.
+Both the upper and lower reinforcement arrangements consist of 4 bars with diameter of 4 mm each, and a total cross-sectional area of 50.4 mm2.